apache/fury-site/docs/object-serialization/csharp/external-types.md

 the package version together with the declaration.
 If a mapped private field changes, the generated exact accessor fails with the CLR's missing-field error;
 Fory does not fall back to reflection or another member.
-An ignored private field has no runtime accessor, so validate that storage declaration against the pinned package build.
+An ignored private field has no generated accessor, so validate that storage declaration against the pinned package build.

 External struct targets support visible field and property mappings only.